Cadwallader D. Colden: Literary accomplishments

 A proponent of a national canal system, in 1825 Colden was commissioned by the Common Council of New York City, during the last days of the construction of the Erie Canal, to write his Memoir, Prepared at the Request of a Committee of the Common Council of the City of New York, and Presented to the Mayor of the City, at the Celebration of the Completion of the New York Canals.
 The work and its Appendix contain period lithographs of the canal construction and highlights of the "Grand Canal Celebration" in New York City.

 Personal life

 On April 8, 1793, Colden was married to Maria Provoost (1770–1837), the daughter of Rt.
-Rev. Dr. Samuel Provoost, 1st Bishop of New York and Maria Bousefield Provoost.
+Rev. Dr. Samuel Provoost, 1st bishop of the Episcopal Diocese of New York and 3rd presiding bishop consecrated for the Episcopal Church of the United States, and Maria Bousefield Provoost.
 Together, they were the parents of: